 CIS 117 Introduction to Web Development (A).
 Provides introduction to the infrastructure of the World Wide Web (WWW).
 Develops proficiency in creating static web pages.
 Includes these topics: client-server architecture, World Web Web, Internet protocols, Web document structure, XHTML tags, Cascading Style Sheets (CSS).
 Requires extensive hands-on laboratory exercises.
 1 Cr.
 Every Semester.

 CIS 206 Information Technology Tools (A).
-Prerequisite: CSC 104 or CIS 106.
+Prerequisite: CSC 104 or CIS 106 or CIS 116.
 Develops intermediate level proficiency in key office productivity and information technology tools.
 Includes these topics: operating systems, graphical user interfaces, word processing, desktop publishing, grammar and style checkers, office presentations, multimedia documents, spreadsheets and advanced applications, business charts, Internet and intranet, e-mail, World Wide Web, search engines, and Web publishing.
 Requires extensive hands-on laboratory exercises.
 1 Cr.
 Every Semester.

 CIS 217 Fundamentals of Business Computing (A).
 Provides a broad overview of topics, technologies and terms associated with the use of computers in business organizations.
 Includes topics such as hardware, software, networks, information and reporting systems, e-commerce, and databases.
 Provides an opportunity for students to develop spreadsheet skills consistent with level one certification.
 Requires completion of laboratory assignments outside of class.
 3 Cr.
 Every Semester.